I work across manufacturing, quality assurance, and process development.

 The Challenge

-I identified a massive gap between these two extremes and founded Cromogen to create a third path.
+I identified a gap between these two extremes and founded Cromogen.

-The venture was built on a contrarian scientific thesis: that the therapeutic efficacy of cannabis lay not in a single isolated molecule, but in the complex, synergistic interplay of its many compounds (often called the "entourage effect").
+The venture was built on a hypothesis: that the therapeutic efficacy of cannabis lay not in a single isolated molecule, but in the complex, synergistic interplay of its many compounds (often called the "entourage effect").

 Purpose